Some remarks about the weak containment property for groupoids and semigroups

-The term ``inner'' in the above definitions aims to highlight that we only consider short sequences with respect to the specific given action of the groupoid\footnote{This notion is used in another context in \cite{BER}.}.
+The term ``inner'' in the above definitions aims to highlight that we only consider short sequences with respect to the specific given action of the groupoid.
 A possible definition of exactness for a groupoid is the following one.
 Other candidates are considered in \cite{AD}.

 \begin{defn} We say that a groupoid $(\cG,\lambda)$ is {\it exact in the sense of Kirchberg-Wassermann} (or KW-{\it exact} in short) if every action of $(\cG,\lambda)$ on any $C^*$-algebra $A$ is inner exact. \end{defn}